 Cement Compressive Strength

-When cement sets, it develops a compressive strength over time which is considered as a function of time, temperature, and pressure.
-As an illustration, Figure 3 is a graph of the 24-hour compressive strength for various cement versus pressure at 200°F. Above 3,000 psi, there is very little change in compressive strength as the pressure increases.
+When cement sets, it develops a compressive strength over time,, which is a function of time, temperature, and pressure.
+As an illustration, Figure 3 shows the 24-hour compressive strength for various cement versus pressure at 200°F. Above 3,000 psi, there is very little change in compressive strength as the pressure increases.
 All API compressive strength tests are run at 3,000 psi when the depth is below 4,000 feet since there is little change in the expected compressive strength.
 Moreover, The API Spec 10 has pressure and temperature schedules for compressive strength tests based upon depth and anticipated temperature gradient.

 Common Cement Compressive Strength

-For most oil field applications, a cement compressive strength property of 500 psi is sufficient.
-A lot of filler cement has compressive strengths of 500 psi with relatively low densities and higher yields.
+A cement compressive strength property of 500 psi is sufficient for most oil field applications.
+Many filler cements have compressive strengths of 500 psi with relatively low densities and higher yields.
 Filler cement is less expensive than neat slurries.
 Thus, neat cement is placed across the producing formations and behind the shoe joint, and filler cement is used to fill the remainder of the annular capacity space that requires cement.

-All compressive strength tests should be run by the service company prior to the actual cementing job.
+All compressive strength tests should be run by the service company before the actual cementing job.
 In critical situations, the actual cement composition and mix water should be used at simulated downhole conditions to determine compressive strength.
 In development areas, compressive strength can be spot-checked where the same cementing mixture is being used on similar wells.
 There is no need to run lab tests for each well.
-In the field, dry cement samples should be collected in the advent a cementing problem occurs.
+Dry cement samples should be collected in the field if a cementing problem occurs.
 Lab tests with the dry samples can be used to investigate the problem.

-At high temperatures oil & gas wells, cement can suffer from strength retrogression which is a loss in compressive strength property with time.
-It is also has been reported that above 230°F there is a pronounced decrease in compressive strength and increase in permeability of many commonly used cementing materials.
-In general, additives that are not chemically reactive with the cement and which require high water to cement ratio produce cement of poor temperature stability.
-(Bentonite is probably the worst offender and should not be used in any composition in excess of 4% by weight of the cement when temperatures are expected to exceed 230°F.)
+Cement can suffer from strength retrogression at high temperatures in oil & gas wells, which is a loss in compressive strength property with time.
+It is also reported that above 230°F, there is a pronounced decrease in compressive strength and an increase in permeability of many commonly used cementing materials.
+Generally, additives that are not chemically reactive with the cement and require a high water-to-cement ratio produce cement of poor temperature stability.
+(Bentonite is probably the worst offender and should not be used in any composition above 4% by weight of the cement when temperatures are expected to exceed 230°F.)

 Controlling Cement Compressive Strength

 The addition of 35 to 40 percent silica flour will inhibit strength retrogression.
 Table 4 shows the increased strength of Class “B” and 50-50 Poz with 30 and 40 percent silica flour.
-Neat cement without silica flour would have compressive strengths of less than 1,000 psi depending upon the bottom hole temperature.
-Also, Silica mix with Portland cement can be used to temperatures around 750°F. As with any critical cementing operation, the properties of the proposed cement mixture should be checked in the lab at downhole conditions in gas & oil wells.
-For very high temperatures, strength retrogression should be added to the list of properties to check.
+Neat cement without silica flour would have compressive strengths of less than 1,000 psi, depending upon the bottom hole temperature.
+Also, Silica mix with Portland cement can be used at temperatures around 750°F. As with any critical cementing operation, the properties of the proposed cement mixture should be checked in the lab at downhole conditions in gas & oil wells.
+Strength retrogression should be added to the list of properties to check for very high temperatures.

 Table 5 shows how the compressive strength will change with the addition of silica flour for class G cement.
 The samples were cured at 440°F for three and seven days and then cured at 725°F for 3 days.